Sliding Mode Observer for Set-valued Lur'e Systems and Chattering Removing: Well-posedness and the convergence analysis

 a contradiction.
 Let $t_f\ge t_1$ be the first time such that $W(t_f)=0$, then we deduce that $W(t)=0$ for all $t\ge t_f$ since $W$ is non-negative and decreasing.
 It means that $e_y$ converges to $0$ in finite time.
 Similarly as above we have

 and hence

-\end{proof} \begin{remark}\normalfont {(i) Based on the observation (\ref{newt}), we can have a significantly better estimation for the gain $\beta$ than in \cite{L3}.
+which completes the proof of the theorem. \end{proof} \begin{remark}\normalfont {(i) Based on the observation (\ref{newt}), we can have a significantly better estimation for the gain $\beta$ than in \cite{L3}.
 Indeed, in the current paper the gain $\beta$ does not change to obtain the finite time convergence of the observation error from the exponential convergence of the observer state.
 In addition, we can also provide an explicit estimation for $t_f$.}\\ {(ii) If Assumption 1 is substituted by the maximal monotone property of the set-valued $\mathcal{F}$, similar results can still be obtained.
-The existence of solutions for the original system (\ref{sysh}) remains guaranteed, as shown in references such as \cite{Ac,br}.
-Existence of solutions to the observer systems (\ref{obs}), (\ref{obsn}) can be also obtained by approximating the {\rm Sign} set-valued operator with smooth functions.
-It's worth mentioning that the normal cone operator $N_C$, which is associated to a nonempty closed convex set $C$, is a crucial maximal monotone set-valued mapping in mechanical and electrical engineering that does not satisfy the boundedness requirement in Assumption 1.} \end{remark}
+The existence and uniqueness of solutions for the original system (\ref{sysh}) remains guaranteed, as shown in references such as \cite{Ac,br}.
+Existence of solutions to the observer systems (\ref{obs}), (\ref{obsn}) can be also obtained by rewriting these systems into the form $\dot{x}\in -\mathcal{A}x+G(t,x)$ where $\mathcal{A}$ is a maximal monotone operator and $G$ is a upper semi-continuous set-valued function w.r.t $x$ with non-empty convex compact values (see, e.g., \cite{AB,bh}).
+The uniqueness can be proved similarly as the proof of Theorem \ref{existence}.
+It's worth mentioning that the normal cone operator $N_C$, which is associated to a nonempty closed convex set $C$, is an important maximal monotone set-valued mapping in mechanical and electrical engineering that does not satisfy the boundedness requirement in Assumption 1.} \end{remark}